 - Heart rate treatment.
 Medicine may be used to slow your heart rate.
 Your heartbeat may still be irregular.
 But these medicines keep your heart from beating too fast.
 They may also help relieve symptoms.

 - Heart rhythm treatment.
 Different treatments may be used to try to stop atrial fibrillation and keep it from returning.
 They can also relieve symptoms.
-These treatments include medicine, electrical cardioversion to shock the heart back to a normal rhythm, a procedure called catheter ablation, and heart surgery.
+These treatments include:

 - Stroke prevention.
 You and your doctor can decide how to lower your risk.
 You may decide to take a blood-thinning medicine called an anticoagulant.

 How can you decide about electrical cardioversion for atrial fibrillation?

 What are the options for treating atrial fibrillation?

 Atrial fibrillation (say "AY-tree-uhl fih-bruh-LAY-shun") is a kind of uneven heartbeat.
 It can make you feel dizzy, tired, or short of breath.
 It also can make you more likely to have a stroke.

 Use this information to help you and your doctor decide if cardioversion may be a good option for you.